Visas and passports

 - Some countries don’t accept visa applications by mail.
 If you cannot visit the embassy in person, you can usually assign a third party to do it for you, for instance, a travel agency or a relative.

 You need to have a valid passport to study at all of our destinations.
 For most of them, your passport has to be valid for a minimum of 6 months after the end of your semester abroad.
-If you notice that your passport doesn’t have enough validity, make sure to renew your passport on well in advance.
+If you notice that your passport doesn’t have enough validity, make sure to renew your passport well in advance.
 Depending on your home country, getting a new passport can take up to 6 weeks.

 If you’re short on time, you can get your passport quicker by using a more express service, where available.
 This service is usually more costly.
 For example, the UK’s urgent service allows you to get your passport in 1 week instead of 3+ weeks.

 Please note that express passports might have some limitations normal passports don’t have.

 For more information, please check your country’s passport delivery conditions by contacting the local delivering authorities or by visiting the government’s website.